1884 Republican National Convention

-The 1884 Republican National Convention was a presidential nominating convention held at the Exposition Hall in Chicago, Illinois, on June 3–6, 1884.
+The 1884 Republican National Convention was a presidential nominating convention held at the Exposition Hall in Chicago, on June 3–6, 1884.
 It resulted in the nomination of former House Speaker James G. Blaine from Maine for president and Senator John A. Logan of Illinois for vice president.
 The ticket lost in the election of 1884 to Democrats Grover Cleveland and Thomas A. Hendricks.

-In attendance were 1600 delegates and alternates and 6000 spectators.
+In attendance were 1,600 delegates and alternates and 6,000 spectators.
 There were 820 official delegates; 411 votes were needed to win the nomination.
 The incumbent president, Chester A. Arthur, was not a serious contender due to ill health.
 Blaine was the favorite going in, but there was a possibility that President Arthur could build a coalition with smaller candidates such as George F. Edmunds.
 There were also rumors that members of the party would bolt if Blaine won the nomination.
 Neither Blaine nor Arthur were in attendance.
 Blaine was at his home in Augusta, Maine, and Arthur followed the events from the White House by telegraphy.

+Preparations and logistics

+The convention was held in Chicago, Illinois at the Exhibition Hall building, which was located on Michigan Avenue.
+Since hosting the 1860 Republican National Convention, Chicago had established itself as a frequent site of United States presidential nominating conventions.
+This was in large part due to its relatively central geographic location and its accessibility by railroad.

+On April 7, a meeting was held in Chicago with members of a subcommittee of the Republican National Committee and a local host committee in order plan arrangements for the convention.
+At this meeting, a decision was made to limit the capacity of the convention hall to 9,000.
+It was also agreed that the local host committee would be given 1,000 tickets to be distributed to Chicago locals.
+The meeting also saw various local subcommittees established to organize specific aspects of the convention's logistics.
+The local subcommittees established for arrangements included subcommittees on finance, transportation, decoration, music, official register, press, hotel, telegraph, official publication, official reporting.

+On May 26, W. R. Sullivan (the secretary for the local host committee) sent a report to the Republican National Committee summarizing the state of preparations, and detailing the proceedings of meetings that the local host committee had held.
+He reported that preparations were nearly complete.
+John C. New (chairman of the Republic National Committee's subcommittee for convention preparations) arrived in Chicago that same day to oversee the final preparations.
+He established his headquarters at the Palmer House hotel.
+On his first day in Chicago, New inspected the convention hall, accompanied by individuals overseeing various aspects of convention preparations.
+He was also accompanied by William Henry Smith of the Associated Press as well as the local Western Union Telegraph Company manager, touring and assessing the spaces set aside for the anticipated 300 journalists that would cover the convention on behalf of newspapers.